 “Lord God Almighty, you have made all the peoples of the earth for your glory, to serve you in freedom and in peace: Give to the people of our country a zeal for what is right and what is true and the integrity to use our Liberty in accordance with your gracious will.
 We thank you Lord, for the gift of our Nation and its heritage.
 May we live up to the Patriot dreams of our Founding Fathers.
 We praise You for the Constitution and government our Founding Fathers designed.
 Forgive us that we have strayed so far from the ideals of religious freedom and individual responsibility they embody.
 We thank You for our Godly heritage and the Biblical principles on which the laws and institutions of our land were established.”

 Fellow Patriots, I humbly thank you for the privilege of serving as editor and publisher of The Patriot Post.
 On behalf of your Patriot team and our National Advisory Committee, I wish you a peaceful Thanksgiving, and God’s blessings to you and your family.

 “Enter His gates with thanksgiving, and His courts with praise.
 Give thanks to Him and praise His name.
 For the LORD is good and His love endures forever; His faithfulness continues through all generations.” –Psalm 100:4-5

 [Permission to forward, repost or reprint this essay is herein granted.]

-(If you have the means, please take a moment to promote Liberty by supporting our 2012 Year-End Campaign today.)
+(If you have the means, please take a moment to promote Liberty by supporting The Patriot Post today.)